Introducing the owner

 It was time to follow my passion for classic/collectible cars.
 Something that I could be proud of - not just everyday transport but a car to be admired and saved for future generations that would only come out of the garage on sunny weekends

 The final decision to undertake a restoration was made when a good friend put up his hand to help with the more difficult aspects of the work.
-Malcolm is a car and motorcycle enthusiast and has restored a 1970’s Suzuki 500 motorcycle and is currently restoring a Mk2 Jaguar.
+Malcolm is a car and motorcycle enthusiast and had restored a 1970’s Suzuki 500 motorcycle and was also restoring a Mk2 Jaguar.
 I must admit that without Malcolm’s help the E-Type and XJC Jaguar restorations would not have been possible.

-First of all I purchased and restored the Jaguar XJC V12 and after gaining experience of Jaguars with this magnificent vehicle I decided to take the plunge and obtain my long dreamed of car - an E-Type Jaguar.
-After restoring and driving the E-Type for five years I sold it and changed direction with my hobby car and that's why my garage then contained the modern Jaguar XKR that is the subject of this web site.
+First of all I purchased and restored the Jaguar XJC V12 and after gaining experience of Jaguars with that magnificent vehicle I decided to take the plunge and obtain my long dreamed of car - an E-Type Jaguar.
+After restoring and driving the E-Type for five years I sold it and changed direction with my hobby car and that's when my garage contained the modern Jaguar XKR that is the subject of this web site.